You know one of the things I hate about the offseason?

 Operation Move

-Zoey is dedicated to making sure you find the joy in your running, your purpose and help give your training structure.
+Zoey is dedicated to making sure you find the joy in your running, and your purpose and helps give your training structure.
 There is no doubt you’ll find some inspiration along the way.

 Trained